-WHAT CAN YOU DO?
+What Can You Do?
 You can help by getting involved in this process!
-By participating, you will be able to bring your unique perspective to a diverse table of stakeholders.
-The quality of life we enjoy in Fremont County, as well as our outdoor recreation and tourism economy, will benefit by adding permanent protections to our most special public lands.
+By participating, you will be able to bring your unique perspective and local knowledge to a diverse table of stakeholders.
+The quality of life we enjoy in Sublette County, as well as our outdoor recreation and tourism economy, will benefit by adding permanent protections to our most special public lands.
 By sitting down in good faith with neighbors to share our values and perspectives, we can help create federal legislation that could permanently protect some of these areas and design management for others that would conserve their important values.
 This is a not a chance that comes around often.